ethanjli/dotfiles/README.md

 your host environment:

 - If you want to use Neovim: the Neovim build downloaded by aqua doesn't run on musl hosts such as Alpine Linux - in such environments, Neovim needs to be provided by the host.
+The shell configurations will default to using the host-provided neovim if it exists; otherwise, the aqua-provided Neovim will be used as a fallback.
 - If you want to preview SVG images in LF, you will need ImageMagick, which is not provided by aqua.
-  I will eventually look for an alternative which could be provided via aqua.
+  I will eventually look for an alternative which could be provided via aqua, or I will investigate whether I can specify a Docker container with ImageMagick as part of the dotfiles environment.
 - If you want to preview videos in LF, you will need FFMPEG, which is not provided by aqua.
-  I will eventually look for an alternative which could be provided via aqua.
+  I will eventually look for an alternative which could be provided via aqua, or I will investigate whether I can specify a Docker container with FFMPEG as part of the dotfiles environment.
 - If you want to use zsh, you will need to have it already installed I will eventually investigate the [statically-linked zsh build](https://github.com/romkatv/zsh-bin) to determine whether it might make sense to provide zsh via aqua or chezmoi.